 - Additional information

-This beaver is the largest rodent in North America.
-Adults usually weigh from 24 to 71 lbs., with 44 lbs. being typical.
-In the Northwest Territory, adults weighed a median of 45 lbs.
-The head-and-body length of adult North American beavers is 29–35 in. with the tail adding a further 7.9–13.8 in.
+The North American beaver or Castor canadensis is the largest rodent in North America.
+Adults usually weigh from 24 to 71 lb., with 44 lb. being typical.
+In the Northwest Territory, adults weighed a median of 45 lb.
+The head-and-body length of adult North American beavers is 29 to 35 in. with the tail adding a further 7.9 to 13.8 in.

 |North American Beaver Facts:||